maptimedavis/MaptimeDavis/Rspatial/NDVI-TimeSeriesR/NDVI-TimeSeriesR.md

 minY <- min(dataMatrix[,2])
 ```

-Here are the extent of raster
+Here is the extent of raster

 ``` r
 c(minX, maxX, minY, maxY)